Scholarships & Grants

 The Reach for the Gold Book Scholarship (RFTG) recognizes academic and benevolent achievement among young women of color, and supports continued success through the first year of college.
 The Alumnae Association of Omega Phi Beta Sorority, Incorporated awards one scholarship recipient annually.

-2017 RFTG Application is Now Available
+2017 RFTG Application have closed.

 Applicants to the Reach for the Gold Book Scholarship must meet the following criteria: